AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

 parts obviously always happen after the yellow one.

-Still, as there is no way to know how the loop may have modified the variables it accesses, GNATprove simply forgets everything it knows about them when entering these parts.
+Still, as there is no way to know how the loop may have modified the variables it updates, GNATprove simply forgets everything it knows about them when entering these parts.
 Values of constants and variables that are not modified in the loop are of course preserved.